 Texas law refers to probation as “community supervision.”
 There are two types of community supervision; standard community supervision and deferred adjudication.
 Deferred adjudication is when you enter a plea of guilty or no contest, but your guilt is deferred.

 Similar to probation, people on deferred adjudication must complete the program to reap the benefits.
-If you don’t violate the terms of your deferred adjudication, the judge will then be able to dismiss your charges.
+If you don’t violate the terms of your deferred adjudication, the judge will then be able to dismiss your charges and there is no finding of guilt.
+Although you pleaded guilty, you avoid a criminal conviction.
 Deferred adjudication cannot be granted by a jury.
 You must ask for or be offered deferred adjudication before you go to trial.

 What’s the Difference Between Deferred Adjudication and Probation in Texas?